Menu

 4. New Beginning: As the person comes to a place where they accept that the sorrow will end, they adopt a new understanding.
 They start to readjust to life without the loved one in it

-5. Life As Usual: the person is coming back to a place where they feel like themselves again; a new normal
+5. Life as Usual: the person is coming back to a place where they feel like themselves again; a new normal

 The Grieving Wheel: Life as Usual; Loss Occus; Shock; Acknowledgement; Chaos; New Understanding; New Beginnings; Integration; Life as Usual